Close

 While global listed infrastructure is a relatively interest rate sensitive asset class, it also has long term structural growth attributes.

-Our corporate RI strategy is based upon three strategic pillars of quality, stewardship and engagement.
+Our corporate responsible investment strategy is based upon three strategic pillars of quality, stewardship and engagement.

 ESG issues are fundamental to infrastructure companies, given they have significant service obligations and moral accountability to the communities in which they operate.